Non-Geometric T-Duality as Higher Groupoid Bundles with Connections

+\paragraph{Result 1: generalization of $\sfTD_n$ to $\sfTD_n^\ltimes$.} The principal torus bundles captured by $\sfTD_n$ are not sufficient for general abelian T-duality, which requires a generalization to affine torus bundles.
+We present a natural generalized 2-group $\sfTD_n^\ltimes$ that achieves just this for affine torus bundles in the sense of~\cite{Baraglia:1105.0290}.

+\paragraph{Result 2: explicit T-duality 2-group and action on $\sfTD_n$.} We formulate an explicit and useful form $\scGO(n,n;\IZ)$ of the automorphism 2-group of $\sfTD_n$ and give explicit expressions for the data of an action of this 2-group on $\sfTD_n$.
+This allows us to render all our constructions explicitly $\scGO(n,n;\IZ)$-covariant, i.e.~all constructions carry manifest and expected actions of the T-duality group.

-A differential refinement of the description of geometric T-duality triples in terms of principal 2-bundles should be straightforward by abstract nonsense.
-Unfortunately, this is complicated by the fact that the connections on principal 2-bundles as conventionally defined in the literature (see e.g.~\cite{Breen:math0106083} and~\cite{Aschieri:2003mw}) are not sufficiently general as they imply a particular flatness condition on the curvature.
-Instead, one has to work with adjusted connections as developed in~\cite{Saemann:2019dsl,Kim:2019owc,Borsten:2021ljb,Rist:2022hci}.
+\paragraph{Result 3: differential refinement of principal $\sfTD_n$-bundles.} A differential refinement of the description of geometric T-duality triples in terms of principal 2-bundles should be straightforward by abstract nonsense.
+Unfortunately, this is complicated by the fact that the connections on principal 2-bundles as conventionally defined in the literature are either too general, see e.g.~\cite{Breen:math0106083} and~\cite{Aschieri:2003mw}, or too restrictive because they imply a particular flatness condition on the curvature, see e.g.~\cite{Baez:0511710}.
+Instead, one has to work with adjusted connections as developed in~\cite{Saemann:2019dsl,Kim:2019owc,Borsten:2021ljb,Rist:2022hci}, see also~\cite{Sati:2008eg} for earlier treatment of a special case.
 In particular, the finite form of differentially refined, adjusted cocycles was only identified very recently~\cite{Rist:2022hci}.